ist356/assignment-07-KeziaR/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+For this assignment I learned about webscraping and how to clean the data so that relevant information is extracted.
+I also learned how dataclasses could be utilized to reduce lines of code.